ludoaubert/linkedboxdraw/README.md

 Used Technology:

-The project depends on Eigen https://eigen.tuxfamily.org/ for the minimum cut (breaking the diagram down into clusters).
+The project depends on Eigen https://eigen.tuxfamily.org/ for the clustering (minimum cut) algorithm.
 It is deployed on github.io.
-The Algorithm are implemented in C++ and compiled to Web Assemblies for easy deployment on the web.
+The Algorithms are implemented in C++ and compiled to Web Assemblies for easy deployment on the web.

 Your Diagram Data Privacy: